 Whether served as an appetizer or a side dish in a meal, this delicious Baked Honey Chicken Drumstick Lollipops will be a great dish to share with your family, friends and sure to impress everyone at the table!

 I hope you enjoy making this tasty baked honey chicken drumstick lollipops at home.
-If you like this recipe, don’t forget to leave a rating and share it with your friends!
+If you like this recipe, please leave a rating and share it with your friends!

 - In a small bowl, whisk together honey, dark soy sauce, oyster sauce, mirin, ground paprika and ketchup, set aside.